How to Sell Food From Home: A Step-by-Step Guide

 Do I need a license to sell homemade food?

-Most states require a food handler's permit ($10-$25 online course) and a cottage food registration (usually free).
-Some cities need a business license too.
+It depends on your state.
+Most require a food handler's permit ($10-$25 online course) or a cottage food registration (often free).
+Some cities need a business license too, and stricter states like Georgia and New York require a home kitchen inspection.

 How much can I make selling food from home?